How are laws changing for asylum seekers?

 This page provides time-sensitive updates for asylum seekers about: asylum, work permits, social security numbers, immigration court, TPS, CBP One, CHNV, detention, ICE, SIJS, birthright citizenship, self-deportation, and travel.
 The most recent changes are marked NEW or UPDATED below.

-Asylum (updated August 1)
+Asylum (updated September 30)

-• If you are currently in the U.S. and you have not submitted an asylum application, you can still submit one if you are eligible.
+• New application.
+If you are currently in the U.S. and you have not submitted an asylum application, you can still submit one if you are eligible.
 Applying for asylum is a complicated decision that depends on your specific circumstances.
 Learn more about asylum.

 • The U.S. government has announced a new fee of $550 to apply for a first work permit as an asylum seeker.
 (Before, there was no fee.)
 The fee to renew an asylum-based work permit increased by $275.
 If you are renewing your work permit online, it now costs a total of $745.
 If you are renewing your work permit by mail, it now costs a total of $795.
 Learn more here.